globus/globus-automate-client/changelog.d/20220408_093928_kurtmckee_dependency_updates.rst

     scriv is a development dependency.
 -   Temporarily remove typer-cli as a listed development dependency.
     It is still needed when generating the CLI documentation.
+-   Add safety as a test environment for local and CI testing.